-After the toffee layer (brown sugar and butter) I added peanut butter chips and chopped salted peanuts (can’t beat a salty dessert!), then the chocolate chips.
+After the toffee layer (brown sugar and butter) I added peanut butter chips and chopped salted peanuts (can’t beat a sweet and salty dessert!), then the chocolate chips.

 An offset spatula makes spreading the peanut butter chips and chocolate chips MUCH easier and I highly recommend getting one if you don’t already have one.

-These Crack Bars and sweet and salty.
+These Crack Bars are sweet and salty.
 They would also make a great birthday, holiday/Christmas, or anytime gift in a cute tin or container.

 My sweet son made a video for these Crack Bars so you can see how they’re made from beginning to end.
 (If all goes well it should be right below this…)